What is the difference between a 300 DPI and 600 DPI scan?

 Another key to good scan results is a clean photo.

 If you’ve just pulled out old pictures from an album, they may be covered in dust.
-To clean them, use compressed air to blow the dust off them.
+To clean old photos, use compressed air to blow the dust off them.
 As with the scanner bed, never use paper tissues and definitely don’t use water to clean them because it may create even more damage.

 Old pictures may also have creases, fold marks, or printing defects on them.
 Don’t try to fix them – this may cause more damage.
 Leave them as-is when scanning, and edit them out afterward using editing software.